Trusted for Management Training by America’s Best Managed Companies for Over 30 Years

 He sent an advanced manuscript to book reviewers at every major newspaper in America.

-But the CEOs of Office Depot, Staples, Cessna, Ruby Tuesday, 1-800 Flowers, and Famous Dave’s BBQ did endorse the book, and the momentum built from there.
+But the CEO of Office Depot, Staples, Cessna, Ruby Tuesday, 1-800 Flowers did respond and endorsed the book, and the momentum built from there.

-When it was finally released, How to be the Employee Your Company Can’t Live Without became an instant #1 best seller – beating odds of over 1,000,000 to 1.
+And when it was finally released, How to be the Employee Your Company Can’t Live Without became an instant #1 Best Seller – beating odds of over 1,000,000 to 1.

-Tribune Media Services selected it as one of the ten best career books of the year.
+Tribune Media Services selected it as one of the best career books of the year.

 It was such a phenomenal success in the U.S. that it went on to be translated into Spanish, Russian, Arabic, Mandarin Chinese, Korean, and Bulgarian.